autowarefoundation/autoware_tools/vehicle/learning_based_vehicle_calibration/README.md

 pip install -r requirements.txt
 ```

-Make sure to place this package correcly inside your workspace, colcon build it and source it.
+Make sure to place this package correctly inside your workspace, colcon build it and source it.

 ### 2. Longitudinal Dynamics